Here is our favorite C.S. Lewis biography …

 With all the wonderful stories and perspectives Lewis gave us, many authors have tackled the challenge of writing about him and his work.
 Through these books, one is able to gain more perspective of Lewis’s character and backstory; as well as an understanding of his faith journey.

-Listed below are some of the works that help us better understand C.S.
+Listed below are some of the best biographies and guides that help us better understand C.S.
 Lewis.
 We’ve included excerpts from the books where available via Google Books.

 by George Sayer